 IEEE 802 LMSC applauds TRAI’s progressive approach in permitting license-exempt operations in the frequency bands 116 GHz to 123 GHz, 174.8 GHz to 182 GHz, 185 GHz to 190 GHz, and 244 GHz to 246 GHz.
 In addition to the proposal, IEEE 802 LMSC recommends TRAI to allow license-exempt operations between 252 GHz and 325 GHz.

 IEEE 802 LMSC has been working on TeraHertz (THz) Communications since 2008, when an Interest Group (IG) THz was formed in the IEEE 802.15 Working Group for Wireless Specialty Network, followed by transiting the Interest Group to the current IEEE 802.15 Standing Committee THz (SC THz).
-As a spin-off of the activities of the IEEE 802.15 IG THz group, IEEE 802 LMSC published IEEE Std 802.15.3dTM-2017 in 2017 - an amendment to IEEE Std 802.15.3TM-2016, which defines physical layer (PHY) at the frequency range between 252 GHz and 325 GHz for switched point-to-point links and defines two PHY modes that enables data rates of up to 100 Gb/s using eight different bandwidths between 2.16 GHz and 69.12 GHz.
+A project initiated as a result of the activities of the IEEE 802.15 IG THz group producedIEEE Std 802.15.3dTM-2017 in 2017 - an amendment to IEEE Std 802.15.3TM-2016, which defines physical layer (PHY) at the frequency range between 252 GHz and 325 GHz for switched point-to-point links and defines two PHY modes that enables data rates of up to 100 Gb/s using eight different bandwidths between 2.16 GHz and 69.12 GHz.
 Applications targeted with this standard comprise wireless backhaul/fronthaul links, wireless links in data centers as well as short-range applications such as kiosk downloading, intra-device and close-proximity communication.
-In 2022, IEEE 802 LMSC initiated a project to revise IEEE Std 802.15.3TM-2016, which also includes the integration of amendment IEEE Std 802.15.3dTM-2017 into the main standard IEEE Std 802.15.3TM-2016 and an extension of the channel plan up 450 GHz covering the spectrum, that has been identified by World Radiocommunications Conference (WRC) 2019 in Radio Regulation (RR) No. 5.564A.
+In 2022, IEEE 802 LMSC initiated a project to revise IEEE Std 802.15.3TM-2016, which includes the integration of amendment IEEE Std 802.15.3dTM-2017 into the main standard IEEE Std 802.15.3TM-2016 as well as an extension of the channel plan up 450 GHz covering the spectrum, that has been identified by World Radiocommunications Conference (WRC) 2019 in Radio Regulation (RR) No. 5.564A.

 Use cases supported by IEEE Std 802.15.3dTM-2017

 The standard defines a wireless switched point-to-point physical layer operating at PHY data rates of 100 Gb/s with fallback solutions at lower data rates.
 The standard provides low complexity, low cost, low power consumption, and high data rate wireless connectivity among devices.
 The supported data rates are expected to satisfy a set of consumer multimedia industry needs, and to support emerging wireless switched point-to-point applications.
-Five use cases supported by this standard are shown below and the detailed information is provided in Application Requirement Document.
+Five use cases supported by this standard are shown below and the detailed information is provided in the Application Requirement Document.

 - Intra-device communication